rodrigoprimo/social-connect/readme.txt

 = Props =

+Special thanks to:

+* [Wirone](http://blog.wirone.info/) for polish translation and patches
-Special thanks to [Wirone](http://profiles.wordpress.org/users/Wirone) for patches & [markusdrake](http://wordpress.org/support/profile/markusdrake) for helping in the support forums.
+* [markusdrake](http://wordpress.org/support/profile/markusdrake) for helping in the support forums

 == Installation ==